secretstartups/handbook/business-technology/data-team/platform/index.html.md

 #### Raw

 This database is not available to query in Sisense.
-No dbt models exist for this data.
+No dbt models exist for this data and it may be the case that the data needs review or transformation in order to be useful or accurate.
+This review, documentation, and transformation all happens downtream in `PREP` and `PROD`

 - Raw may contain sensitive data, so permissions need to be carefully controlled
+- RAW will contain data that isn't ready for business use.
 - Data is stored in different schemas based on the source
 - User access can be controlled by schema and tables

 #### Prep

-This database is not available to query in Sisense.
+This database is not available to query in Sisense, and is the first layer of verification and transformation in the warehouse, but is not yet ready for general business use.

 - [Source models](/handbook/business-technology/data-team/platform/dbt-guide/#source-models) are built in logical schemas corresponding to the data source (i.e. `sfdc`, `zuora`)
 - PREPARATION - this is the default schema where dbt models are built